skenderidis/terraform_lab/lab-3/README.md

     ```

-## Exercise 2 - Variables on command line
+## Exercise 2.2 - Command line variables

 1. Re-run terraform apply but now add the variable on the command line